Geshtinanna: Character

 Geshtinanna's functions remain unclear.
-It is known that she was the dubsar-mah aralike, "chief scribe of the underworld."
+It is known that she was the dubsar-mah aralike, "chief scribe of the underworld".
 This role is described in detail in one of the Udug-hul incantations.
 She was believed to be responsible for keeping track of the dead, and for permitting them to enter the underworld.
 However, it is possible her association with the underworld was only a secondary development.
-Her association with scribal arts and surveying is also attested in other contexts, where she is a heavently, rather than underworld, deity.
+Her association with scribal arts and surveying is also attested in other contexts, where she is a heavenly, rather than underworld, deity.
 The myth Dumuzi's Dream describes her as the "scribe proficient in tablets" and "singer expert in songs" and highlights her wisdom.
 Similar associations are present in various poems from the reign of Shulgi.

 She was also associated with dream interpretation, though this function could generally be assigned to female deities.
 Tonia Sharlach additionally argues that she was connected with vegetation, but it is not known if her name has any relation to her role.

 Her iconography is unknown, but it is possible that the depictions of a goddess accompanied by a mushussu known from Lagash can be identified as her, with the mythical beast serving as a representation of Ningishzida, her husband in the local tradition.
 The mushussu was portrayed looking at the goddess in such works of art.